FarronF/limerick-council-meetings/meetings/2024/09/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting Metropolitan District of Limerick - 15th July 2024.md

 **REPLY:** Funding of €410,000 has been allocated for a new playground for the Caherdavin

-community, consisting of a combination of General Municipal Allocation and Development--- 6
+community, consisting of a combination of General Municipal Allocation and Development
+---
+6

 Contributions funding.
 A number of sites have been reviewed and narrowed down.
 It is the